hrzmillioner/javagram-bot/README.md

 `nohup java -jar javagram.jar -config config.properties &> output.log&`

 ## Need more feature?
-Let me know by creating [new issue](https://github.com/jpomykala/javagram-bot/issues/new).
+Let me know by creating a [new issue](https://github.com/jpomykala/javagram-bot/issues/new).

 ## Feature development
-- add minimal Docker image with Java installed to run application
+- Add minimal Docker image with Java installed to run the application
-- Migrate to Java 11 and give ability to run application without Java installed
+- Migrate to Java 11 and give the ability to run the application without Java installed
-- Write more test (just as good practise :) )
+- Write more test (just as good practice :) )
 - Remove unused requests and functions from forked code
 - Add more configuration options